lohedges/vmmc/README.md

 The following example codes showing how to interface with LibVMMC are included in the `demos` directory.

+* `square_wellium.cpp`: A simulation of a square-well fluid in two- or three-dimensions.
 * `lennard_jonesium.cpp`: A simulation of a Lennard-Jones fluid in two- or three-dimensions.
-* `square_wellium.cpp`: A simulation of a square-well fluid in two- or three-dimensions.
+* `patchy_disc.cpp`: A simulation of a two dimensional patchy disc model.

-Both demo codes output a trajectory file, `trajectory.xyz`, and a TcL script, `vmd.tcl`, that can be used to set camera and particle attributes and to draw the periodic simulation box when visualising the trajectory with [VMD](http://www.ks.uiuc.edu/Research/vmd/).
+When run, each of the demos output a trajectory file, `trajectory.xyz`, and a TcL script, `vmd.tcl`, that can be used to set camera and particle attributes and to draw the periodic simulation box when visualising the trajectory with [VMD](http://www.ks.uiuc.edu/Research/vmd/).
 To generate and view a trajectory, run, e.g.